 The NSW Office of Water is responsible for managing the state's water sources.
 A key part of this responsibility is ensuring compliance with water management legislation to enable the secure and sustainable sharing of water between users.

-While most water users follow the rules and meet requirements, some people carry out illegal water activities.
-Water theft and harming a water source are serious crimes.
-These breaches can threaten water supplies for legitimate water users and harm the environment.
+While most water users follow the rules and meet requirements, some people carry out illegal water activities – sometimes these actions are deliberate and sometimes they happen because people do not know the law.
+Water theft and harming a water source can threaten water supplies for legitimate water users and harm the environment, and are serious crimes.

-The Office of Water Compliance Policy (PDF 294 KB) explains how we work to prevent, detect and stop illegal water activities.
+The Office of Water Compliance Policy (PDF, 160.58 KB) explains how we work to prevent, detect and stop illegal water activities.
 This includes:

 - assisting the community to understand their water rights and how to comply with the rules